DanielSanchez97/intro-to-programming-asteroid/README.md

 ## Overview

+## This is a coworkers work
+some changes

 This ten-week project will teach you how to build your own personal portfolio website step-by-step.
 Be encouraged to really personalize this project using your own creativity and interests.

 Each lesson is an individual assignment, but you will work out of the same repository for the entire project.
 See instructions below for how to submit each week.